 Chain stitch is a popular embroidery lettering stitch.
 It is an easy stitch to navigate curves.
 Variations of chain stitch like double chain stitch or braided chain stitch add thickness and dimension to the simple chain stitch.

 For smaller letters, it is best to shorten the length of the chain stitches.
 I found this stitch really easy and surprisingly quick.

 Couching stitch is a method of stitching over thicker threads.
 The main surface thread can be yarn or numerous embroidery floss strands.
 I used 2 lots of 6-strand floss for the pink thread.
 It is easier to use the two colored threads with two separate needles so you can hide any ends.

-Another popular stitch to fill in the outline of a letter is cross-stitch.
+Another popular stitch to fill in the outline of an embroidery letter is cross-stitch.
 Working within a backstitch outline makes this an easier task.

 There are variations of cross stitch too.
 Different countries have put their slant on the cross stitch for the more adventurous embroiderer.
 Hungarian cross stitch and Greek cross stitch are two styles of cross stitch that are interesting and would make good fillers for letters.

 If you are looking for texture, and a raised effect, then French knots are the perfect embroidery stitch for filling in letters.
 Other knot stitches like bullion stitch are effective too.